Actindo-AG/Documentation/Core1Platform/UsingCore1/01_SystemRequirements.md

 # System requirements

-The *Actindo Core1 Platform* requires an active internet connection, and up to date software.
+The *Actindo Core1 Platform* requires an active internet connection, and up-to-date software.
 If you meet the recommended system requirements below, you will get the best overall experience.

 - **Operating system**
    - Microsoft Windows&trade; as of version <!---Julian, haben wir hier eine Version-->